DOI10.47051/VRFJ2435

 Spanish common name: Lagartija tegú de Günther.

 Recognition: ♂♂ 24.9 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=9.4 cm. ♀♀ 22.8 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=8.4 cm..13 Species in the genus Euspondylus differ from other similar-sized arboreal microteiids (particularly those in the genera Anadia, Cercosaura, and Selvasaura) by having smooth or striated rectangular dorsal scales, scales on flanks smaller than dorsals, and no pale vertebral stripe.1,4 The Günther’s Sun Tegu (E. guentheri) differs from its only known Ecuadorian congener (E. maculatus) mainly on the basis of coloration.
-Adults have a dorsal pattern of black irregular crossbars or blotches on a lighter background color; juveniles have a striking pattern of black crossbars on a bright yellowish ground color.13 Some individuals of Anadia petersi have black dorsal blotches, and thus, resemble E. guentheri in coloration, but they also have a dark brown stripe running along the body (absent in E. guentheri).
-Lizards of the genus Cercosaura may also look similar but they have granular scales on the side of the neck, whereas in Euspondylus these scales are large and plate-like.4
+Snout–vent length=8.4 cm..13 Species of the genus Euspondylus are distinguished from similar arboreal microteiids (such as Anadia, Cercosaura, and Selvasaura) by their smooth or striated rectangular dorsal scales, flank scales smaller than the dorsals, and the absence of a pale vertebral stripe.1,4 The Günther’s Sun Tegu (E. guentheri) differs from its only Ecuadorian congener, E. maculatus, primarily in coloration.
+Adults feature a dorsal pattern of irregular black crossbars or blotches on a lighter background, while juveniles exhibit a striking pattern of black crossbars on a bright yellowish ground color.13 While some Anadia petersi possess similar black dorsal blotches, they can be distinguished by a dark brown lateral stripe, which is absent in E. guentheri.
+Additionally, Cercosaura species have granular scales on the side of the neck, whereas these scales are large and plate-like in Euspondylus.4

-Figure showing an adult male individual of Euspondylus guentheri
+Figure showing variation among individuals of Euspondylus guentheri

-Figure 1: Adult male of Euspondylus guentheri from Cabeceras del Bobonaza, Pastaza province, Ecuador.
+Figure 1: Individuals of Euspondylus guentheri from Ecuador: Cabeceras del Bobonaza, Pastaza province, (); unknown locality ().

-Natural history: Euspondylus guentheri is an extremely rare primarily diurnal and arboreal lizard that inhabits old-growth to moderately disturbed evergreen lowland and foothill forests (=rainforests), but also occasionally ventures near human settlements.5 Günther’s Sun Tegus have been seen active during the daytime in open areas, sunning at ground level among roots and leaf-litter5 or moving on branches ~1 m above the ground.6 One individual was active on a muddy wall inside the forest at night.3 Individuals have also been found hidden during the daytime, under fallen branches at ground level,3 under thick leaf-litter,7 or among woody fungi on the bark of standing trees 2 m above the ground.8 When threatened, Günther’s Sun Tegus quickly flee under cover.
-If captured, they aggressively try to bite or readily shed the tail.3,8
+Natural history: Euspondylus guentheri is an extremely rare, primarily diurnal, and arboreal lizard.
+It inhabits old-growth and moderately disturbed evergreen lowland and foothill forests, though it occasionally ventures near human settlements.5 Individuals have been observed basking at ground level among roots and leaf litter, or moving on branches approximately 1 m above the forest floor.5,6 One nocturnal observation involved an individual active on a muddy wall inside the forest.3 When inactive, they hide under fallen branches, beneath thick leaf litter, or among woody fungi on tree bark up to 2 m high.3,7,8 When threatened, they flee quickly into cover; if captured, they may bite aggressively or readily autotomize (shed) the tail.3,8

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Distribution: Euspondylus guentheri is endemic to an area of approximately 38,747 km2 in the upper Amazon basin and adjacent foothills of the Andes in Ecuador (Fig. 2).
+Distribution: Euspondylus guentheri is native to an area of approximately 55,971 km2 along the Amazonian foothills of the Andes in Ecuador and Colombia (Fig. 2).

 Distribution of Euspondylus guentheri in Ecuador